SitaCicirko/hiking-blog-with-comments-form/README.md

 Next challenge was names of the trails that contained a space I had to figure out how to change \_ into " ". https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace added try and catch for errors

+I kept having an error in my TrailPage: `params` should be awaited before using its properties.
+Learn more: https://nextjs.org/docs/messages/sync-dynamic-apis few hours later...
+I tried multiple different changes and the error is still there so I went back to the code we've been thought by Manny.
+The code is working as it should anyway.